yb66/RandomPerson/README.markdown

 ## USAGE:

+The original API (if you can call it that) was very clunky so I've endeavoured to improve it by adding a nice facade over the top.
+I'll start off using that but as the examples move along I might do some things "the old fashioned way" by using some of the classes underlying everything directly, just so you know what's going on under there.
+If you see several ways of doing the same thing don't freak out!
+You're probably best using the stuff just below here.

 So, to generate 1000 random people with Spanish names, between the ages of 16 and 35 with a ratio of 3 males to every 5 females:

 		require 'randomperson'